Hestercombe is currently closed due to the Covid-19 pandemic ~ please read our updated opening information

-Return to the path and look at the view from the magnificent Daisy Steps which were designed by Sir Edwin Lutyens to create a link between his Formal garden and the earlier Landscape garden.
-Here also is the entrance to the Victorian Shrubbery - a small enclosed garden incorporating a nineteenth century yew tunnel with views to the Victorian water tower.
+Setting off along the gravel walk on the southern edge of Rook Wood you’ll discover a breathtaking view from the magnificent Daisy Steps which were designed by Sir Edwin Lutyens to create a link between his Formal Garden and the earlier Landscape Garden.